-IV.
 ANALYSIS AND FINDINGS

-The findings are not exhaustive of all control/inspection issues and do not generalize all regulatory bodies/inspectorates, but are grouped according to the issues identified by businesses and the Investment Council Secretariat during its operation.
+he findings are not exhaustive of all control/inspection issues and do not generalise all regulatory bodies/inspectorates but are grouped according to the issues identified by businesses and the Investment Council Secretariat during its operation.
 The data have been analysed by taking into account all available data on inspections, tax audits and appeals.
-The findings resulting from the analysis are grouped into four pillars, namely:

-1. Strategic Framework and Institutional Capacities; 2.
+The findings resulting from the analysis are grouped into three pillars: 1.
+Strategic Framework and Institutional Capacities; 2.
 Administrative Appeal; 3.
 Institutional Coordination.

-A. STRATEGIC FRAMEWORK AND INSTITUTIONAL CAPACITIES
+1. STRATEGIC FRAMEWORK AND INSTITUTIONAL CAPACITIES